bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map is a higher-level function that takes 2 arguments.
+.dorEach is a iterator function.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a  callback lives within the higher order code.
 3. What is closure?
+A function in its lexical enviornment.
+Supplied with necessary memories or syntax to function.
 4. Describe the four rules of the 'this' keyword.
+-global scope- provided to us essentially. the this creation.
+-implicit binding- whenever a function is called by a preceding dot, the object left of the dot gets 'this' -explicit binding- requires specifically passing argument as the 'this' keyword in any given function using 'call', 'apply' or 'bind'.
+ -new binding- using the 'new' keyword creates a new object, that 'this' will reference.
 5. Why do we need super() in an extended class?
+-It allows us to inherit parent attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.